rethinkdb/rethinkdb-rs/api/python/index.md

 singleSelection.changes([options]) &rarr; stream
 {% endapibody %}

-Return a changefeed, an infinite stream of objects representing changes to a query.
-A changefeed may return changes to a table or an individual document (a "point" changefeed), and document transformation commands such as `filter` or `map` may be used before the `changes` command to affect the output.
+Turn a query into a changefeed, an infinite stream of objects representing changes to the query's results as they occur.
+A changefeed may return changes to a table or an individual document (a "point" changefeed).
+Commands such as `filter` or `map` may be used before the `changes` command to transform or filter the output, and many commands that operate on sequences can be chained after `changes`.

 __Example:__ Subscribe to the changes on a table.